 Working on yourself makes you see yourself with a new set of eyes.
 It brings out more compassion for your experiences and helps you to feel proud of your accomplishments.

 It's the same way we become emotionally attached to projects we've spent a large amount of time on.
-Like for me, I say that my business is my baby and that my books are my heart.
+As for me, I say that my business is my baby and that my books are my heart.

 It's very similar when we make healing ourselves a lifelong project.
 That's the first step to practicing radical self-love.
 You have to be willing to connect and communicate with the darkest parts of yourself.